 - Health and safety strategic planning

-Graduates of bachelor’s degree programs in human resources are therefore prepared to meet the needs of a business in the dynamic landscape of corporate culture and to understand the impact of economic trends on hiring, personnel practices, and organizational behavior.
+Graduates of these programs are prepared to meet the needs of a business in the dynamic landscape of corporate culture and to understand the impact of economic trends on hiring, personnel practices, and organizational behavior.

 Master’s Degree Programs in Human Resources

-Because the human resource management profession has evolved beyond traditional administrative functions, organizations are now seeking highly skilled HR professionals who can take an active role in building the strategic vision of an organization.
+Because the human resource management profession has evolved beyond traditional administrative functions, organizations are now seeking highly skilled HR professionals who can assume specialized roles within the HR team and take active roles in building the strategic vision of an organization.

 - Employee benefits

-Many programs allow students to either complete a generalist course of study in HR management or pursue an HR specialization, such as labor law, labor and collective bargaining, equal opportunity employment, and benefits and compensation.
+These programs allow you to either complete a generalist course of study in HR management or pursue an HR specialization, such as labor law, labor and collective bargaining, equal opportunity employment, and benefits and compensation.

 Master’s degrees in human resource management build on undergraduate studies in human resources, as well other business-related undergraduate majors.
-Although specific undergraduate courses of study are not generally required for admission into a master’s-level HR program, most institutions require applicants to have completed a number of undergraduate business courses prior to admission.
+Although you won’t need to complete specific undergraduate courses to gain admission into a master’s degree program in human resources, chances are you’ll find that most colleges and universities require the completion of specific undergraduate business courses prior to admission.